 What We Tested and How We Tested It

-We focused on two core Vantto hybrids and compared them under consistent setups.
-Each mattress spent time on two platform bases with flat, solid support, plus a basic slatted frame, so we could catch any feel changes tied to the foundation—not just the foam and coils.
+We focused on the two core Vantto hybrids and ran them through the same setups.
+Each mattress spent time on two platform bases with flat support and on a basic slatted frame so we could tell whether the feel changed with the foundation, not just the foam-and-coil build.

-For pressure relief, we used longer side-lying sessions.
-Mia and I stayed still for about twenty minutes per side, watching for shoulder numbness or hip tingling, then compared notes across our different body weights.
+For pressure relief, we used longer side-lying sessions instead of quick impressions.
+Mia and I stayed still long enough for shoulder or hip pressure to show up, then compared notes across our different body sizes.

-Cooling and temperature comfort leaned on Marcus’s feedback because he runs hot and notices trapped warmth quickly.
-I also tracked whether the cover felt cool at first contact and whether any stuffiness built up around my lower back overnight.
+Cooling leaned heavily on Marcus’s feedback because he runs hot and notices trapped warmth quickly.
+I also tracked whether the cover felt cool at first contact and whether the bed grew stuffy around the lower back overnight.

 Vantto Mattress: Our Testing Experience